Zhang-SDU/ripemd160_sfs_collision_attack/README.md

 # ripemd160_sfs_collision_attack

-This project primarily demonstrates New Semi-Free-Start Collision Attacks on RIPEMD-160.
+This project primarily demonstrates Improved Semi-Free-Start Collision Attacks on RIPEMD-160.

 The 'automated_trail_search' folder contains the codes for searching for left branch and right branch differential characteristics.